HiveRunner/HiveRunner/README.md

 * HiveRunner runs Hive and Hive runs on top of Hadoop, and Hadoop has limited support for Windows machines.
 Installing [Cygwin](http://www.cygwin.com/ "Cygwin") might help out.

-* Some of the HiveRunner annotations should probably be rebuilt to be more test method specific.
-E.g. Resources may be described on a test method basis instead of for a whole test case.
-Feedback is always welcome!

 * Currently the HiveServer spins up and tears down for every test method.
 As a performance option it should be possible to clean the HiveServer and metastore between each test method invocation.
 The choice should probably be exposed to the test writer.
 By switching between different strategies, side effects/leakage can be ruled out during test case debugging.
+See [#69](https://github.com/HiveRunner/HiveRunner/issues/69).

 # Known Issues

 ### UnknownHostException
-I've had issues with UnknownHostException on OS X after upgrading my system or running docker.
+I've had issues with UnknownHostException on OS X after upgrading my system or running Docker.
 Usually a restart of my machine solved it, but last time I got some corporate stuff installed the restarts stopped working and I kept getting UnknownHostExceptions.
 Following this simple guide solved my problem: